-Matthew Tomm Law is dedicated to using and safeguarding the personal information in its custody in accordance with applicable privacy legislation.
+Tomm Law is committed to using and safeguarding the personal information in its custody in accordance with applicable privacy legislation.
 This Personal Information Protection Policy (the “Policy”) outlines the principles and practices it follows in protecting personal information.

-Matthew Tomm has been appointed as Matthew Tomm Law’s privacy officer (the “Privacy Officer”) and is responsible for ensuring that Matthew Tomm Law complies with this Policy and applicable privacy legislation.
+Matthew Tomm is the privacy officer for Tomm Law (the “Privacy Officer”) and is responsible for ensuring that Tomm Law complies with this Policy and applicable privacy legislation.
 Anyone with questions or concerns about personal information is encouraged to raise them with the Privacy Officer.

 Purposes for the Collection, Use and Disclosure of Personal Information

 Tomm Law may collect Personal Information that is needed for the purposes of providing services to its clients or other purposes related to its business, including (without limitation) to:

 - open and manage client accounts or files;

 - deliver requested services;

 - follow up with clients to determine satisfaction with services; and

 - meet regulatory requirements.